Will the U.S. and Canada leave Mexico behind?

 "We must preserve free trade between Canada, the United States and Mexico," Pena Nieto said in a speech.

+"If we're going to go for something less than what we have, it makes no sense to stay," Guajardo said on the Mexican news show Despierta con Loret.
+"It's impossible to sell it here at home if there aren't clear benefits for Mexico."

+Guajardo and other Mexican officials will meet with Trump's trade advisers later this week in Washington.

-The U.S. and Canada have one of the world's largest trade relationship.
+As for the U.S. and Canada, they have one of the world's largest trade relationships.
 In 2015, total trade between the two nations amounted to $662 billion.

 America and Canada had a bilateral free trade agreement in place before NAFTA.
 In fact, it set the framework for NAFTA, which became law in 1994.
 The previous agreement was backed by President Ronald Reagan, and it was signed in 1987.